figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_MAPPINGS.md

 ## ✅ Make sure it works

 Now it's time for you to verify that you have followed the instructions carefully.
-Click on the **Check subgraph deployment** button on the right to check that your mappings are correctly implemented.
+Click on the **Check subgraph deployment** button on the right to check that your subgraph has been deployed to the hosted service.